The Complete Guide to the Different Types of Tennis Court Surfaces

 Why Choose Grass Courts:

-Things to Consider: Grass requires consistent care, similar to a golf green, to stay playable.
+Things to Consider: Grass courts require frequent mowing and watering to maintain their condition, similar to a golf green.
+Artificial grass courts require much less maintenance, making them increasingly popular.
 It’s not the easiest fit for Colorado’s climate, but with the right planning and expert care from MAC Surfaces, a private residence or exclusive club can enjoy a one-of-a-kind tennis experience.

 Grass Courts are Best For: High-end private courts or facilities seeking something special and iconic.